St. John Neumann

 school system in the United States. - Did you know St. Neumann is the first and presently the only

-immigrants. - Saint John Neumann is a Patron Saint of Educators/Teachers.
+immigrants. - Saint John Neumann is the Patron Saint of educators and teachers.

 Prayer to St. John Neumann